It’s a really big decision.

 An important part of medicine is knowing your own strengths and weakness and playing to them –starting with your application.
 Do your research and make logical decisions about your application choices.

-Be ambitious: it is worth applying to your dream medical school as long as you meet their minimum requirements.
-However, ensure that you have other, well-researched options, which are places with requirements and values that match you and your application.
+Be ambitious: It is worth applying to your dream medical school as long as you meet their minimum requirements.
+However, ensure that you have other well-researched options, which are places with requirements and values that match you and your application.

-Remember, that there is no medical school that is universally easier to get into than others, but there may be some that you stand a higher chance of getting into based on your personal strengths.
+Remember, there is no medical school that is universally easier to get into than others, but there may be some that you stand a higher chance of getting into based on your personal strengths.